SamFare/SamFare.github.io/README.md

 # Website template

 ### Description
 This is the repositry for the template used on my website [SamFare.me](SamFare.me "Click for website goodness").
-Feel free to chack it out.
+Check it out.

 ### Use